On breadth-first constructions of scaling limits of random graphs and random unicellular maps: Acknowledgments

 The authors thank Louigi Addario-Berry for many insightful discussions about the results of \cite{lab-oa-gc-ef-cg}.
+The authors also thank two anonymous referees for their careful reading and many comments and suggestions on an earlier version of the paper.
 Part of the work was done when both authors were attending Oberwolfach workshop 1750-Network Models: Structure and Function.
 The authors thank the organizers of the workshop and the Oberwolfach Research Institute for Mathematics for a stimulating work environment.
 GM acknowledges support from Institut Universitaire de France and Fondation Simone et Cino Del Duca.
 SS was partially supported by MATRICS grant MTR/2019/000745 from SERB, and by the Infosys Foundation, Bangalore.